 For your proposal to be considered for acceptance:

-- Both the application and video must be submitted by the due dates
+- It must be submitted by the due date

 - It must be the only project you (and your co-presenter, if you have one) have submitted